JAMBALAYA Recipe

 2 small cans tomato paste

-1 28-oz. can tomatoes (I like to mix in it in the blender for just a sec.)
+1 28-oz. can tomatoes (I like to mix in it in the blender for

 2-1/2 cups good chicken stock